AndrewPrifer/tiny-async/README.md

 The created hook returns an object with the following properties:

-- `data: any | undefined`: The data returned by the async function.
+- `data: Data | undefined`: The data returned by the async function.
 - `error: Error | undefined`: The error thrown by the async function.
 - `isPending: boolean`: Whether the async function is currently running.
 - `isInitial: boolean`: Whether the async function has been run at least once.